The River Deerness

 Mining took place in the Broom area as early as the 1300s when its coal was sold to the Prior of Bearpark but a colliery opened around 1870 and closed in 1904.
 It was to the east of the farming village called Old Broom or Broompark as the village came to be known.

 The area to the east was called Relly and was the site of a medieval moat.
 Here a spur of land formed by the junction of the Browney and Deerness rivers in the Broom, Relly and Langley Moor areas would have made this area attractive as a defended site and this may explain the presence of the moat.
 Relly is known to have belonged to Richard, a clerk of Barnard Castle in the 14th century.

 In early spellings Relly or Relley is called Rilley and it may have something to do with the meeting of the rivers or rills.
 The history of the moat here at what was once known as Brunespittle is however uncertain.
-Relly was historically the site of a busy railway junction which was just to the south but only the East Coast Main line that passes closes by remains to this day.
+Relly was in later times the site of a busy railway junction which was just to the south.
+Here a number of railway lines met but only the East Coast Main line, which passes close by, remains today.

 The Broompark colliery site is now the focus for a cycle and footpath hub where three footpaths following former railway routes converge.
 They are the Brandon to Bishop Auckland Walk, Deerness Valley Walk and Lanchester Valley Walk which can be followed north to Consett.

 Most of the colliery village of Broompark has gone, replaced by modern houses but some farm buildings associated with Old Broom remain.
 Another notable feature of Broompark is the Loves public house.
 Originally called Love’s Hotel it is named after a Durham coal owner who owned a brick foundry and was built with bricks inscribed with the word ‘Love’.